 (And if you’re only open two-thirds of the year, perhaps it’s a good idea to focus more on learning how to retain seasonal employees instead)

 Whatever the case may be, here are a few factors to add to your pros and cons list when deciding whether to work with freelance tour guides or hire hourly employees.

 Freelance tour guides

 - More wiggle room: rather than paying a full-time salary for a job that can be sporadic, you can pay guides on a per tour basis and only bring them on as needed.
 In other words, you won’t be on the hook to give your guides work even when there is none.

 - A trial period: say goodbye to 3-month probation.
-Instead of going with your gut in the hiring process and seeing how things play out, you can try out a freelancer first and watch their tour guide skills and qualities in action before asking them to join your company full-time.
+Instead of going with your gut in the hiring process and seeing how things play out, you can try out a freelancer first and watch if they have qualities of an effective tour guide before asking them to join your company full-time.

 - Dip into the talent pool: you gain access to a bunch of talented tour guides who are incredibly good at what they do because they have years of experience guiding many different tours for many different operators.
 The proof is in the tips alone; most probably wouldn’t go into freelancing unless they knew their performance could pay the bills.